iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/hh_concepts.md

 Government expenditures: 1.5 Mrd €

-- Relevant are
+- Entitled to benefits: Einstandsgemeinschaft (SGB XII) - §27 SGB XII
-  - vertical relationships (parents/children)
+  - max 2 adults, marriage-like relationships
-    - No reference to shared household
+  - Their children under 18 living in the same household whose income does not exceed their own needs
-    - No reference to age categories
+- For income and wealth checks (§39 SGB XII):
   - Haushaltsgemeinschaft
-  - Not necessarily limited to relatives
+  - Children with income above some threshold

 Regarding the household definition: